lwyer-star/Process-Journal-Task-2/weeks/week7.md

 ### Pet wearables (FitBark vs Fi)

+These are commercially available pet wearables that owners can buy today.
+FitBark represents the “activity/health logger” model (up-front hardware, no subscription).
+Fi represents the “live GPS recovery” model (hardware plus monthly plan over LTE-M).
+Looking at both establishes the current baseline for features, costs and privacy trade-offs, and shows where my concept would fit.
+Key takeaway: neither provides real-time environmental safety guidance during a run or considers combined human + dog risk — that gap motivates my prototype.

 ![FitBark device](../assets/images/week7-fitbark.jpg)
 *FitBark 2 — one-off purchase activity tracker focusing on health and movement stats.*

 ![Fi Smart Collar](../assets/images/week7-fi.jpg)
 *Fi Smart Collar — subscription-based GPS tracker with LTE-M connectivity for live location.*

 FitBark is a one-off purchase device that tracks a dog’s activity, rest, and general health trends.
-It is designed for logging and longer-term insights rather than in-moment intervention.
+It is designed for logging and longer-term insights rather than in-moment intervention.(FitBark, n.d.).

 Fi uses a subscription model to provide live GPS tracking (LTE-M) for locating dogs in real time.
 This offers location safety but introduces an ongoing cost and, like most GPS devices, typically trades off battery life for continuous tracking.
+(Fi, n.d.).

 Pros and cons at a glance:
 - FitBark — pros: no subscription, simple setup; cons: no live GPS and no real-time safety prompts during exercise.